brenopolanski/animal-avatars-ark-wallet/README.md

 # Animal Avatars for [ARK Desktop Wallet](https://ark.io/wallet)

-> A collection of custom animal avatars to show in the [ARK Desktop Wallet](https://ark.io/wallet).
+> A collection of custom animal avatars to show in the wallet.

 ![Screenshot1](./screenshot1.png)